One of the best ways to boost mental wellbeing and immunity is to ensure a daily dose of exercise and nature.

 Nature + Connection = Transformation

 If we love nature we’ll go outside to see it and seek outdoor adventures in the process.
 It’s as simple as that!

 Here are 17 indoor nature activities and ideas on how to connect children with nature without leaving home.

 Start to create nature connection at home as soon as you can.
 You may already be doing lots of things without even knowing it, and these initial simple suggestions don’t even require you to leave the house!
 Start when your children are born and they will effortlessly grow into nature-loving kids of the wild.
 There are hundreds of things to try, here are just a few suggestions.

 17 Children’s Nature Activities

-If you need reasons why nature is so important, check out my post Wild kids rock – 11 reasons to get into the wild NOW
+If you need reasons why nature and the outdoors is so important, check out my post Wild kids rock – 11 reasons to get into the wild NOW.